Christmas commemorates Christ’s birth.

 “Now this is how the birth of Christ came about.
 When his mother Mary was betrothed to Joseph, but before they lived together, she was found with child through the Holy Spirit.
 Joseph her husband, since he was a righteous man, yet unwilling to expose her to shame, decided to divorce her quietly.
 Such was his intention, behold, the angel of the Lord appeared to him in a dream and said, ‘Joseph, son of David, do not be afraid to take Mary your wife into your home.
 For it is through the Holy Spirit that this child has been conceived in her.
 She will bear a son and you are to name him Jesus, because he will save his people from their sins.
 All this took place to fulfill what the Lord had said through the prophet.’

-“For it is through the Holy Spirit that this child has been conceived in her,” the angel told Joseph, attests clearly and unequivocally the participation of the Holy Spirit in Christ’s First Coming to the World, and “he will save his people from their sins,” continued the angel, expresses laconically Christ’s redemptive mission.
+“For it is through the Holy Spirit that this child has been conceived in her,” the angel told Joseph, attests the participation of the Holy Spirit in Christ’s birth, and “he will save his people from their sins,” continued the angel, expressing laconically Christ’s redemptive mission.

 Saint Matthew’s gospel shows Christ met all messianic prophecies.
 Only a Jewish nucleus accepted the Messiah, but the Gentiles rejoiced with the Good News preached by the Apostle Paul and his disciples.